Tech Talk

 macOS Support Full support for macOS Sequoia and beyond Full support for macOS Sequoia and beyond

-• Still supported by the latest version of macOS (macOS 15 Sequoia) and likely for several more years.
+• Still supported by the latest version of macOS 26 Tahoe and likely for several more years, thanks to Apple Silicon.

-• Great performance even in 2025 for tasks like browsing, video editing, coding, and more.
+• Strong performance in 2026 for everyday tasks such as browsing, video editing, coding, and productivity work.

-• Excellent battery life and no performance throttling.
+• Excellent battery life with no significant performance throttling.

-• Runs quietly and cool (especially the fanless MacBook Air).
+• Quiet and cool operation—especially on the fanless MacBook Air.

-If your budget allows, either of these models provides a premium MacBook experience without the risks and compromises of older Intel models.
+If your budget allows, either of these models delivers a premium MacBook experience without the risks and compromises associated with older Intel-based MacBooks.

 Final Verdict: Should You Buy a 10-Year-Old MacBook?

-While it’s true that many MacBooks can last a decade or more, we do not recommend buying a 10-year-old MacBook in 2025—especially if you’re looking for a device that’s secure, fast, and compatible with current software.
+While it’s true that many MacBooks can physically last a decade or more, we do not recommend buying a 10-year-old MacBook in 2026—especially if you need a device that’s secure, fast, and compatible with modern software.

 The oldest MacBook we recommend is the 2020 model with Apple’s M1 chip.
-It strikes the perfect balance of performance, battery life, macOS support, and reliability—without the keyboard failures and slowdowns of older Intel models.
+It delivers the ideal balance of performance, battery life, long-term macOS support, and reliability—without the keyboard failures and performance slowdowns common in older Intel-based MacBooks.

-If you're shopping for value and longevity, go with:
+If you're shopping for value and longevity, your best options are:

-It may cost more than a 2015 or 2017 MacBook, but the experience will be night and day—and your future self will thank you.
+These models may cost more than a 2016-era MacBook, but the difference in performance, battery life, and long-term usability is dramatic—and your future self will thank you.

 1. Can a MacBook last 10 years?

-Yes, many MacBooks can last 10 years or more with proper care.
-However, battery health, hardware limitations, and macOS support usually become significant concerns after 7–8 years.
+Yes.
+Many MacBooks can last 10 years or more with proper care.
+However, battery degradation, hardware limitations, and loss of macOS support usually become major issues after 7–8 years.

 3. What’s the biggest issue with older MacBooks?

-Aside from performance limitations, the butterfly keyboard (2015–2019 models) is a major concern due to its high failure rate and expensive repairs.
+Beyond slower performance, the butterfly keyboard used in many 2015–2019 MacBooks is a major concern due to its high failure rate and expensive repair costs.

-The MacBook Air or Pro (2020) with the M1 chip is the oldest model we recommend.
-It’s fast, supported by Apple, and uses the reliable Magic Keyboard.
+The MacBook Air or MacBook Pro from 2020 with Apple’s M1 chip is the oldest model we recommend.
+It remains fast, fully supported by Apple, and uses the reliable Magic Keyboard.

-5. Should I buy a refurbished MacBook instead of used?
+5. Should I buy a certified refurbished MacBook instead of used?

-Yes.
-Refurbished MacBooks from certified sellers are tested, cleaned, and backed by warranties—making them a much safer investment than buying from individuals.
+Yes—especially Certified Refurbished.
+Devices sold by certified sellers are professionally tested, cleaned, and backed by warranties, making them far safer than buying used from open marketplaces.

 6. Where can I find the best refurbished MacBook deals?